PeterMosmans/security-scripts/README.md

   --queuefile QUEUEFILE
                         the queuefile
-  --resume              Resume working on the queue --force               Ignore / overwrite the queuefile --debug               Show debug information
+  --resume              Resume working on the queue --settings SETTINGS   Name of settings file to use (default analyze_hosts.yml) --force               Ignore / overwrite the queuefile --debug               Show debug information
   -v, --verbose         Be more verbose